zeroIndex0/BitmapPhotoCreator/README.md

 # BitmapPhotoCreator

-I used Code::Blocks 16.01 with the default complier to create this program.
+I used Code::Blocks 16.01 with the default complier when creating this program.

 This program is, hopefully, simple to set up.
 You just need to put all the files in this repository into a folder and link those files with whatever compiler you are using and then build and run the project.
 In my case, I create an empty project in